follow

 • In the extremely rare case that you see a black bear, stay calm.
 Do not run or approach the bear.
 Make as much noise as possible to scare it away.

-Which New River Gorge Hiking Trail is Right for YOU?
-Take the quiz!
+Which New River Gorge National Park Hiking Trail is right for YOU?
+Find your trail here.

 Who are we?
-Amy & Shawn, New River Gorge hikers, WV Master Naturalists, and owners of Lafayette Flats Boutique Vacation Rentals.
+Amy & Shawn, New River Gorge hikers, master naturalists, and owners of Lafayette Flats Boutique Vacation Rentals.

 Enjoy this post?
-You might also like New River Gorge National Park: Trails Less Traveled.
+You might also like New River Gorge National Park: Trails Less Traveled and Enjoying Nature in New River Gorge National Park and Our 10 Favorite Trails in New River Gorge National Park.

 171 N. Court Street